berndpfrommer/multicam_imu_calib/README.md

 ## Supported platforms

-Should work under ROS2 versions starting with Foxy.
+Should work under ROS2 versions starting with Humble.

 ## How to build
 Create a workspace (``~/ws``), and clone this repo: